MLS Undergraduate Program: Requirements

 • Virginia Mason Hospital and Seattle Medical Center

 Students spend the majority of their scheduled time in the core clinical laboratory program in chemistry, hematology, immunohematology, and microbiology.
-Students currently participate in a 5-week research or enrichment rotation.

 Attendance